mapycz/mapnik/docs/mapping/MapDesign.md

 Mapnik offers a base level of functionality which can be used to design great looking maps.

-[TileMill](http://mapbox.com/tilemill) is a useful wrapper around Mapnik for the purpose of map design.

 ### Finding map data

 First, you'll need some data.
 Mapnik [can currently read](http://mapnik.org/faq/) ESRI Shapefiles, TIFF image files, and can query the PostGIS spatial database.
 It can also read all OGR and GDAL supported vector and raster datasets.